 Our big list of Marrakech DO’s:

 - Drink lots of tea!!
 Mint tea and the Berber tea (a massive mix of herbs and spices.
 They say it’s aphrodisiac).
 Don’t forget that tea is not just about the drink, tea time is a way to socialize, make friends and talk!

 - Orange juice!
 Morocco is super hot in summer, you’ll need to be hydrated.
 Nothing better than a fresh-squeezed juice!
 We paid just 4 Dirham per glass full of flavor.
 The sweetest oranges I have ever tried.
 If you are loyal to the same seller you get some free refill!

 - Before start shopping do a henna tattoo on your hands and feet.
 Plenty of ladies will offer to draw and decorate your arm.
 Make sure to check the models first.
 I saw some ugly tattoos there.

 - Get lost in the souks!
 There is no better way to discover all the Moroccan handicraft goods.
 Leather bags, shoes, antiques, chandeliers, pottery, copper and silver products.
 Don’t be shy, enter the shop, ask the price and NEVER buy a thing without bargaining.
 Negotiation is cultural in Morocco if you are going to buy something ask for half price and from there start the bargain talk.

 - Learn about the Berber heritage.
 Many shops sell the Berber stuff: herbs, teas, natural medicines.
 In the Jewish quarter, we stopped by a Berber shop and met Jacob, he explained to us about the products, we drank some tea and as a present, I got Berber hand moisturizing!
 Argan hand spa!!

 - Visit the argan cooperatives.
 This golden gorgeous oil is made only in Morocco.
 You can see how the woman produces it, the smell, the quality.
 Ask for a free sample, try in your hands and hair.
 You will love it!
 A truly secret of Marrakech!

-- Carpets is also a big thing around there.
+- Carpets are also a big thing around there.
 I still think they can even fly!!
 Woollen, silk and palm trees fiber.
-They use everything to make and embroider the colorful and dazzlingly carpets.
+They use everything to make and embroider the colorful and dazzling carpets.
 Some of them are fire-proof!
 Ohhhhhhhh!!!